SumoLogic/sumologic-kubernetes-collection/deploy/docs/monitoring-lag.md

 4. Check Prometheus Logs

-If all else fails, check the prometheus logs.
-If there is anything suspicious happening with regards to the fluentd connection you'll see it in the Prometheus logs.
+If all else fails, check the Prometheus logs.
+If there is anything suspicious happening with regards to the Fluentd connection you'll see it in the Prometheus logs.
 Any logs that have `connection reset` or `context cancelled` in them are indicative of requests that were terminated or dropped.
 Too many of those and your data will start to lag.